Alberich: Wagner

-In Wagner's opera cycle Der Ring des Nibelungen, Alberich is the chief of the Nibelungen race of dwarves and the main antagonist driving events.
+In Richard Wagner's opera cycle Der Ring des Nibelungen, Alberich is the chief of the Nibelungen race of dwarves and the main antagonist driving events.
 In Das Rheingold, the first opera in the cycle, he gains the power to forge the ring after renouncing love and stealing the gold of the river Rhein, of which the ring is made.
 His brother, the smith Mime, creates the Tarnhelm for Alberich.
 News of the gold robbery and ring of power incites gods and giants alike to action.
 The giants Fafner and Fasolt demand the ring in payment for building Valhalla, and carry off Freia as a hostage.
 In Götterdämmerung (the fourth opera in Wagner's cycle), Hagen, the murderer of the hero Siegfried, is the half-human half-dwarf son of Alberich by Grimhilde, a human woman.
 This detail of Hagen's origin is Wagner's invention, not taken from the myth or epic poems, in which Hagen is an ordinary human being with human parents.

 Wagner's Alberich is a composite character, mostly based on Alberich from the Nibelungenlied, but also on Andvari from Norse mythology.
 He has been widely described, most notably by Theodor Adorno, as a negative Jewish stereotype, with his race expressed through "distorted" music and "muttering" speech; other critics, however, disagree with this assessment.

-Alberich shows up in Rheingold, not in Walküre, then again in Siegfried, and finally in Götterdämmerung (while Hagen is sleeping, commanding Hagen to regain the Ring).
+Alberich shows up in Rheingold, not in Walküre, then again in Siegfried and finally in Götterdämmerung (while Hagen is sleeping, commanding Hagen to regain the Ring).
 At the end of the opera, Alberich along with the three Rhine maidens are the only key characters in Der Ring des Nibelungen that remain alive.
 Wotan seems to die at the end of Götterdämmerung when Valhalla goes up in flames, Fasolt from Rheingold dies in Rheingold, Sieglinde and Siegmund from Walküre die in Walküre (Sieglinde is at least dead by the time Siegfried begins, some 15–20 years later), Mime (from Rheingold and Siegfried) dies in Siegfried, Gunther and Hagen from Götterdämmerung both die at the end of it, and Siegfried (from Siegfried and Götterdämmerung) and Brunhilde (from Walküre, Siegfried, and Götterdämmerung) both die in Götterdämmerung.

 Legacy

-In World War I, the German retreat to fortified positions in the Hindenburg Line, which was officially named after Siegfried despite its common name, was named Operation Alberich.
+In World War I, the German retreat to fortified positions in the Hindenburg Line, officially named the Siegfried Position, was named Operation Alberich.

-During WWII, Germany developed anechoic tiles, which were nicknamed Alberich.
+During World War II, Germany developed anechoic tiles, which were nicknamed Alberich.